hueristiq/xcrawl3r/README.md

 	```bash
 	sudo mv xcrawl3r /usr/local/bin/
 	```
+	> [!NOTE]

-	**NOTE:** Windows users can follow [How to: Add Tool Locations to the PATH Environment Variable](https://msdn.microsoft.com/en-us/library/office/ee537574(v=office.14).aspx) in order to add `xcrawl3r` to their `PATH`.
+	> Windows users can follow [How to: Add Tool Locations to the PATH Environment Variable](https://msdn.microsoft.com/en-us/library/office/ee537574(v=office.14).aspx) in order to add `xcrawl3r` to their `PATH`.

+> [!CAUTION]
-**NOTE:** While the development version is a good way to take a peek at `xcrawl3r`'s latest features before they get released, be aware that it may have bugs.
+> While the development version is a good way to take a peek at `xcrawl3r`'s latest features before they get released, be aware that it may have bugs.
 Officially released versions will generally be more stable.

 ## Usage